Stop Bailiff Action

 In England and Wales, bailiffs can usually only visit between 6 am and 9 pm.
 They must use the front door and cannot enter through windows.
 Visits outside these hours are only allowed in rare circumstances, such as for business premises or collecting unpaid criminal fines.

-Ignoring Bailiff can lead to further enforcement action.
+Ignoring Bailiffs can lead to further enforcement action.
 The sooner you act, the more options you have.

 Credit Score